 Clear extruded acrylics can be reground and re-purposed into POLYVANTIS Sanford LLC’s manufacturing process.
 Colored and cast lines, collected as scrap, are reverse-polymerized to yield the original base chemical, Methyl Methacrylate (MMA), which is then used to manufacture new acrylic products.

-The lightweight property of the material, half the weight of glass, decreases fuel costs and emissions during shipping and so contributes to cost-effective and eco-friendly solutions to design challenges.
+The lightweight property of acrylic, which is half the weight of glass, decreases fuel costs and emissions during shipping, thereby contributing to cost-effective and eco-friendly solutions to design challenges.

 Our products are produced locally, using 20-75% pre-consumer reclaimed acrylic in our extruded acrylic products.
 POLYVANTIS Sanford LLC’s manufacturing processes produce low-VOC emitting materials for sound environmental quality.
-There are no heavy metals, formaldehyde and no plasticizers.
-POLYVANTIS strives to achieve sustainability and improve our manufacturing practices in order to minimize our carbon footprint and adverse effects on the environment.
+There are no heavy metals, formaldehyde, or plasticizers.
+POLYVANTIS strives to achieve sustainability and enhance our manufacturing practices to minimize our carbon footprint and mitigate adverse environmental effects.

 Location: Chicago, Illinois